1ns4w/static-typing-python3/samples/README.md

 ## 4. Run mypy

-Look for errors in the second example without running it:
+Look for errors in the second example without executing it:

 ```
 mypy ./samples/second_example.py